EU parliament chief to unveil reforms amid graft scandal

 Alberto Alemanno, a professor of EU law at the French business school HEC, said he did not believe that "imposing these few rules would be sufficient to create a new political culture in the European Parliament".

-"The scandal is much more serious than others for the credibility of the European Union," he told AFP.
+"The scandal is much more serious than others for the credibility of the European Union," he told the French Press Agency AFP.
 "We could have expected a more serious, more structural response than in the past."

 Among MEPs, the head of the centrist Renew grouping in the parliament, Stephane Sejourne, said the scandal showed the need to create an EU authority tasked with "transparency in public life at the European level".